Amitro123/autofix-python-engine/README.md

   - `IndentationError` - Fixes missing, inconsistent, or unexpected indentation
   - `SyntaxError` - Corrects broken keywords and common syntax issues
   - `TypeError` - Fixes type mismatches (string concatenation, argument count, etc.)
+  - `IndexError` - Adds bounds checking and safe indexing for lists and strings
 - **💬 Interactive CLI**: User-friendly interface with permission prompts and loading indicators
 - **📊 Firebase Integration**: Real-time metrics tracking and reporting
 - **⚡ Automatic Retries**: Applies fixes and retries script execution until success
 - **🎯 High Success Rate**: Intelligent pattern matching and context-aware fixes

+Tired of wasting time on missing pip install, indentation mistakes, or frustrating TypeErrors?
+AutoFix is an intelligent engine that automatically detects, analyzes, and fixes common Python errors — so you can focus on coding instead of debugging setup issues.

 ## Installation